Follow Us on Tumblr

 • Anything That Moves: I'm a non-sex example.
 I'm just attracted to pretty much everyone that is human.

-• Bi the Way: I've "come out" to several people in a way that was almost just like this, too.
+• Bi The Way: I've "come out" to several people in a way that was almost just like this, too.

 • Dandere: I am often quiet, and just never really have anything to say to most people.
 But people who I feel comfortable enough with, I can be fairly talkative with and try to spend time with them whenever I can.

-• Everything's Better with Monkeys: I have a modest collection of Beanie Baby monkey plushies, ranging from chimps to apes to lemurs.
+• Everythings Better With Monkeys: I have a modest collection of Beanie Baby monkey plushies, ranging from chimps to apes to lemurs.

-• Everything's Cuter with Kittens: LOVE THEEEM <333
+• Everything's Cuter with Kittens

-• Loads and Loads of Characters: Since I tend to cross over characters from my various series.
+• Loads And Loads Of Characters: Since I tend to cross over characters from my various series.

 • Narm: Where my current username came from was a video of me on YouTube doing terrible voice acting, which I decided to lampshade by putting in a "THAT '897' GUY HAS A SHIT VOICE" sign.
 I use "897" a lot in my usernames.